-The Benjamin A. Gilman International Scholarship Program (Gilman Program) is a program of the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) and supported in its administration through a cooperative agreement with the Institute of International Education (IIE).
+The Benjamin A. Gilman International Scholarship Program (Gilman Program) is a program of the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) and supported in its implementation through a cooperative agreement with the Institute of International Education (IIE).
 The Gilman Program provides funding for outstanding U.S. undergraduate students with high financial need (Pell Grant recipients) to study or intern abroad.
-The Gilman Global Food Security In-Person Seminar is an opportunity made available to the 50 competitively-selected alumni from the 41,000+ alumni of the Gilman Program and the virtual seminars will be open to all Gilman alumni, as well as all U.S. college and university students, faculty and staff.
-These seminars are anticipated to engage a diverse group of Americans from across the United States, as nearly 70% of Gilman scholars identify as racial and ethnic minorities, nearly 60% are from small towns and rural communities within the United States, and nearly 50% are the first in their families to attend college.
-Gilman alumni have a legacy of impacting their home communities across the United States, as well as their host communities overseas, including on U.S. foreign policy priorities, such as global food security.
+The Gilman Critical and Emerging Technology In-Person Seminar is an opportunity made available to between 25 and 30 competitively selected alumni from the community of over 44,000+ alumni of the Gilman Program and the virtual seminars will be open to all Gilman alumni, as well as all U.S. college and university students, faculty and staff.
+These seminars are anticipated to engage a diverse group of Americans from across the United States.
+Gilman alumni have a legacy of impacting their home communities across the United States, as well as their host communities overseas, including on U.S. foreign policy priorities, such as critical and emerging technology.